Vawheter/SimpleZKCP/README.md

 make
 cargo run gen 2 # generate circuit for 2^2 x 2^2 puzzle
-cargo run test 2 # test the proofs cargo run serve 2 # run a server on port 25519 for buying solutions cargo run client 2 # run a client for selling solutions
+cargo run test 2 # test the proofs
 ```

 # circuit description for some NxN puzzle: